ceph/ceph/doc/cephfs/mount-using-fuse.rst

     mkdir /mnt/mycephfs
     ceph-fuse --id foo /mnt/mycephfs

-Option ``-id`` passes the name of the CephX user whose keyring we intend to use for mounting CephFS.
+Option ``--id`` passes the name of the CephX user whose keyring we intend to use for mounting CephFS.
 In the above command, it's ``foo``.
 You can also use ``-n`` instead, although ``--id`` is evidently easier::